 You must own a townhouse, a condominium unit, or a cooperative apartment that shares a common water bill.

-You may find additional information at the Committee on Finance’s website.
+You may find additional information on the City of Chicago Utility Charge Website.

 Once you have finished filling out the application (linked below), mail it and supporting documentation to: